dpocknee/historical-permutations/README.md

 Due to the focus of my own research, nearly all of these algorithms are from the period 1956-65.

-Along with the algorithms themselve, now translated from ALGOL into JavaScript, there are a series of utilities, designed to make the use of the algorithms easier.
+Along with the algorithms themselves, now translated from ALGOL into JavaScript, there are a series of utilities, designed to make the use of the algorithms easier.
 These include a small program that allows the easy replacement of the elements within an array of permutations·

 ## Permutation Algorithms Implemented

-- 1956 - Tompkins-Paige
+- 1956 - Tompkins-Paige / 1962 - Peck-Schrack (ACM 86: PERMUTE)
 - 1960 - Lehmer Constant Difference Method
 - 1960 - Wells
 - 1962 - Shen Lexicographic